Nathan Bedford Forrest: Ku Klux Klan leadership

 Following the war, the United States Congress began passing the Reconstruction Acts to specify conditions for the readmission of former Confederate States to the United States, including ratification of the Fourteenth (1868), and Fifteenth (1870) Amendments to the United States Constitution.
 The Fourteenth addressed citizenship rights and equal protection of the laws for formerly enslaved people, while the Fifteenth specifically secured the voting rights of black men.
 According to Wills, in the August 1867 state elections the Klan was relatively restrained in its actions.
 White Americans who made up the KKK hoped to persuade black voters that returning to their pre-war state of bondage was in their best interest.
 Forrest assisted in maintaining order.
 After these efforts failed, Klan violence and intimidation escalated and became widespread.
-Author Andrew Ward, however, writes, "In the spring of 1867, Forrest and his dragoons launched a campaign of midnight parades; 'ghost' masquerades; and 'whipping' and even 'killing Negro voters and white Republicans, to scare blacks off voting and running for office.
+Author Andrew Ward, however, writes, "In the spring of 1867, Forrest and his dragoons launched a campaign of midnight parades; 'ghost' masquerades; and 'whipping' and even 'killing Negro voters and white Republicans, to scare blacks off voting and running for office'".
+In 1868, "Klan organizers circulated printed rituals.
+Forrest and his business partners were then promoting an insurance venture, and their travels facilitated the movement ."

-In an 1868 interview by a Cincinnati newspaper, Forrest claimed that the Klan had 40,000 members in Tennessee and 550,000 total members throughout the Southern United States.
+In an 1868 interview by a Cincinnati newspaper, Forrest claimed that the Ku Klux Klan had 40,000 members in Tennessee and 550,000 total members throughout the Southern United States.
 He said he sympathized with them, but denied any formal connection, although he claimed he could muster thousands of men himself.
 He described the Klan as "a protective political military organization ...
 The members are sworn to recognize the government of the United States ...
 Its objects originally were protection against Loyal Leagues and the Grand Army of the Republic ...".
 After only a year as Grand Wizard, in January 1869, faced with an ungovernable membership employing methods that seemed increasingly counterproductive, Forrest dissolved the Klan, ordered their costumes destroyed, and withdrew from participation.
 His declaration had little effect, and few Klansmen destroyed their robes and hoods.